 My husband, Alan Ticotsky, and I have been married for 45 years.
 We met in college.
 Al is a science and math educator.
 He teaches students and teachers, and he writes books too—about how to teach science and system dynamics.
 Click here and here to see Alan’s books.

-My daughter, Becky, is a college counselor in a high school and lives outside of Boston with her husband, Dan, a software developer and chorus director.
-Becky likes correct punctuation so much that she writes a funny blog about it: apostrophecatastrophes.com.
-My son, Charlie, works in transportation policy and lives in a Boston suburb with his wife, Amberly, a nurse…and their amazingly wonderful son and daughter (my grandchildren!)
+My daughter, Becky, is a college counselor in a high school and lives outside of Boston with her husband, Dan, a software developer and chorus director, and their charming little daughter.
+My son, Charlie, works as a town administrator and lives in a Boston suburb with his wife, Amberly, a nurse…and their amazingly wonderful son and daughter (Yes, I have 3 grandchildren!)